 - An Azure Subscription in the customer tenant

-- This can be requested through https://support.ifs.com
+- You can request this through https://support.ifs.com

 - Resources within the customer subscription